massdriver-cloud/generating-opentofu-terraform-from-existing-cloud-resources/README.md

-# Generating IaC from Existing Cloud Resources
+# Generating OpenTofu / Terraform from Existing Cloud Resources

 This webinar will focus on OpenTofu, but the methods we discuss today will also work with Terraform.
 All you have to do is simply replace `tofu` with `terraform` in the code samples.

+Watch a recording of the [Generating OpenTofu / Terraform from Existing Cloud Resources Webinar](https://www.massdriver.cloud/webinars/generating-infrastructure-as-code-from-existing-cloud-resources).

 ## Using Terraformer